jmizerka/eeg_classification/README.md

 # EEG Classification Repository
 This is a part of my master's research project.
 The goal of the project is to compare the classification performance of various algorithms on EEG signals classification task.
-The data was collected by Tsinghua University BCI Lab an experiment with steady-state visual evoked potentials (SSVEPs)
+The data was collected by Tsinghua University BCI Lab during an experiment with steady-state visual evoked potentials (SSVEPs) focusing on 40 characters flickering at different frequencies.

 ## Repository Structure